OutSystems/docs-product/src/ref/errors-and-warnings/errors/locked-module-error.md

 :   `The Delete module started by <user> at <time> can't proceed because there is an ongoing Modules upgrade, started by Compiler Service at <time>, that is locking '<module>' module.`

 Cause
-:   The environment is being upgraded a new Platform Server version, and the [modules preparation step](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/01_Upgrade_OutSystems_Platform) hasn't finished yet.
+:   The environment is being upgraded to a new Platform Server version, and the [modules preparation step](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/01_Upgrade_OutSystems_Platform) hasn't finished yet.
 You can't delete a module while the modules preparation is still in progress.

 Recommendation
 :   Wait for the modules preparation step to finish before you delete the module.
 You can [check the progress](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/01_Upgrade_OutSystems_Platform) of the modules preparation step in the Service Center console.
 For further details about the ongoing upgrade, contact your System Administrator.